Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-cluster-25-100gbps.md

 * Firewall protocols or ports allowed for proactive monitoring

-* Where `N` is the number of nodes, `N-1` floating IPs per node, per client-facing VLAN
+* Where `N` is the number of nodes, `N-1` floating IPs for each node, for each client-facing VLAN

 ## Connecting to Redundant Switches